Biconomy Price Tops $0.36 on Top Exchanges (BICO)

-Biconomy (BICO) traded down 1.7% against the US dollar during the one day period ending at 20:00 PM Eastern on April 28th.
-Biconomy has a total market capitalization of $187.59 million and approximately $3.31 million worth of Biconomy was traded on exchanges in the last day.
-One Biconomy token can currently be purchased for approximately $0.36 or 0.00001218 BTC on exchanges.
-During the last seven days, Biconomy has traded down 3.6% against the US dollar.
+Biconomy (BICO) traded up 1.4% against the dollar during the twenty-four hour period ending at 8:00 AM ET on April 29th.
+During the last seven days, Biconomy has traded down 3.2% against the dollar.
+One Biconomy token can currently be purchased for approximately $0.36 or 0.00001234 BTC on popular exchanges.
+Biconomy has a market capitalization of $190.07 million and $3.00 million worth of Biconomy was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.